 Emissions are among the lowest of vehicles subject to Air Check Virginia emissions testing.

-A RAPIDPASS notice is a paper document mailed to owners of RAPIDPASS-qualified vehicles informing them their vehicle has qualified for the RAPIDPASS program and offering them the option of completing their required Air Check Virginia emissions inspection on-line and without visiting a traditional inspection station.
+A RAPIDPASS notice is a paper document mailed to owners of RAPIDPASS-qualified vehicles informing them that their vehicle has qualified for the RAPIDPASS program and offering them the option of completing their required Air Check Virginia emissions inspection on-line and without visiting a traditional inspection station.

 Keep your vehicle properly and regularly maintained to ensure low exhaust emissions.